cog-master/Developing-a-Blockchain-Intelligence-Mapping-Tool-for-Cryptocurrency-Analysis/Cryptocurrency-Analysis-Python-master/README.md

-# Analyzing Cryptocurrency Markets Using Python
+#  Cryptocurrency analysis   Using Python
 ## A Data-Driven Approach To Cryptocurrency Speculation

 *How do Bitcoin markets behave?
 What are the causes of the sudden spikes and dips in cryptocurrency values?
 Are the markets for different altcoins inseparably linked or largely independent?  **How can we predict what will happen next?***